stewartknapman/hemanelson/Readme.md

 Building locally allows you to update the Jekyll templates (HTML & Liquid), CSS, and Javascript.
 Or just to preview the site before pushing any changes to GitHub to be served.

+**If all you want to do is work with the content and don't care about the HTML, CSS, etc. then there is no need to read any further.**

 #### Set up

 You will first need to install [NodeJS](https://nodejs.org/en/) and [Ruby](https://www.ruby-lang.org/en/) to be able to run the build tools for the site.
 You should refer to these sites installation guides.